TEAMMATES/teammates/docs/ide-usage.md

 ## Eclipse IDE

-> - Replace all references of `Eclipse → Preferences → ...` to `Window → Preferences → ...` if you are using Windows.
+> - Replace all references of `Eclipse → Preferences → ...` to `Window → Preferences → ...` if you are using Windows or Linux.
 > - If you worry that these settings will interfere with your other projects, you can use a separate Eclipse instance for TEAMMATES.

 Supported Eclipse versions: [Eclipse IDE for Java EE Developers version Luna, Mars, or Neon](http://www.eclipse.org/downloads/).